pubstack/pubstack.github.io/_posts/2016-08-05-tripleo-deep-dive-session-5.md

 ---
 layout: post
-title: "TripleO deep dive session #2 (TripleO Heat Templates)"
+title: "TripleO deep dive session #5 (Undercloud - Under the hood)"
 author: "Carlos Camacho"
+date: 2016-08-05 20:00:00
 categories:
   - blog
 tags:
   - tripleo
   - openstack
-commentIssueId: 7
+commentIssueId: 11
 ---

-This is the second video from a series of "Deep Dive" sessions related to [TripleO](http://www.tripleo.org/) deployments.
+This is the fifth video from a series of "Deep Dive" sessions related to [TripleO](http://www.tripleo.org/) deployments.

-This session is related to a THT overview for all users who want to dig into the project.
+In this session James Slagle and Steven Hardy will dig into some underlying aspects related to the TripleO Undercloud.

-This video session aims to cover the following topics:
+This video session aims to cover the following sections:

-* A THT basic introduction overview.
-* A Template model used.
+* What is under the hood of a TripleO underloud deployment.
-* A description of the new composable services approach.
+* Description of the undercloud components.
-* A code overview over the related code repositories.
-* A cloud deployment demo session.
-* A demo session with a deployment in live referring to debugging hints.
+* Show the undercloud components interaction.
+* Undercloud installing process.
+* Undercloud customization.
+* How to apply and test submissions in instack-undercloud.

-So please, check the full [session](https://www.youtube.com/watch?v=gX5AKSqRCiU) content on the [TripleO YouTube channel](https://www.youtube.com/channel/UCNGDxZGwUELpgaBoLvABsTA/).
+So please, check the full [session](https://www.youtube.com/watch?v=h32z6Nq8Byg) content on the [TripleO YouTube channel](https://www.youtube.com/channel/UCNGDxZGwUELpgaBoLvABsTA/).

-{% assign videoId = "gX5AKSqRCiU" %}
+{% assign videoId = "h32z6Nq8Byg" %}
 {% include youtubePlayer.html id=videoId %}

 > Sessions index: